ErikinBC/gists/README.md

-Repo to store random gists
+Repo to store random gists and utility functions